 Pedagogic Research in the Arts (PRiA) Seedcorn Fund

-The Seedcorn Fund is now available for applications to support pedagogic projects or activities in the Faculty of Arts, Humanities and Cultures.
+The Seedcorn Fund is intended to support pedagogic projects or activities in the Faculty of Arts, Humanities and Cultures.

 The Seedcorn Fund

 The Pedagogic Research in the Arts (PRiA) Seedcorn Fund is intended to support activities for developing pedagogic and other educational research, and for the development of new and innovative student education activities in the Faculty which may underpin future research activity.

 The Fund will particularly focus on supporting projects or activity where there is an intention to apply for fuller funding (internal or external) in the future.
 The Fund may therefore be used for ‘pilot’ activities or to support professional development in the area of student education.

 Colleagues who have ongoing contracts and work in the Faculty of Arts, Humanities and Cultures can apply for seedcorn funding, this includes SES and other professional services colleagues.

 Projects and activities involving partnership and/or impact across the Faculty are strongly encouraged, as are those which involve collaborative work with students.

 Each individual can apply for up to £500 which may be used for project support, such as research assistance, or for professional development activities including attending and presenting at education conferences.